papichulo/vue-weather-app-exercises/README.md

 # vue-weather-app-exercises

 The purpose of this project is to try the different parts in VueJS and in the same time build something useful.
+In these exercises we will go through the most used concepts in VueJS.
 This project will be based on a number of steps and in the end the result will be a weather app.
 There are also branch which you can checkout to see the result of each exercise.

 ## Pre steps